WajihaTahir/Chat-App/README.md

 <img width="1313" alt="Screenshot 2024-08-26 at 1 49 14 PM" src="https://github.com/user-attachments/assets/da8324b8-ec8f-4493-850c-db63e07d4f97">

 The app displays the time of the messages and online status of the users as well.
 The frequent/recent chat users are automatically added on the left side.
-You can also send images in the conversation.
+You can also send images in the chat conversation.

 <h2>Technologies Used:</h2>